9231058/farmer/README.md

 # Farmer
 ## Introduction
-A farmer wants to plat a field that has specific area (500 m^2).
-He can plant wheat, corn and beet but he must decide on how much he wants to use from his field for each of them.
-He cannot predict weather so after the planting the crops weight is unknown.
+A farmer wants to plant a field that is 500 m^2.
+He can plant wheat, corn and beet but he must decide on how much he wants to use his field for each of them.
+He cannot predict weather so after planting, the crops weight is unknown.
-He knows the all scenarios that may happens in advance so he want to solve an stochastic programming model to maximize his profit or minimize his costs.
+He knows the all scenarios that may happen in advance so he wants to solve a stochastic programming model to maximize his profit or minimize his costs.

-He has requirements for wheat and corn and if these requirements are unmeet he must buy the them.
+He has requirements for wheat and corn and if these requirements are unmeet he must buy them.
-There is no requirement for beet and all of it will sell.
+There is no requirement for beet and all of it will be sold.
 But there is an specific demand for beet and extra of it will be sold in much lower price.

 In a normal year we have the following rates for each seed: